-These storages were constructed primarily to store and release water to downstream licensed water users (including for environmental flows) and have ungated spillways that cannot actively manage spills during major floods.
-However, these storages still provide passive flood mitigation as they take time to fill and discharge over spillways.
+These storages were constructed primarily to store and release water to downstream licensed water users (including for environmental flows).
+Burrendong Dam also has a flood mitigation zone that can store an additional 489 GL using the vertical gates across the main storage spillway.
+Windamere Dam has an ungated spillway that cannot actively manage spills during major floods.
+However, this storage still provides passive flood mitigation as it takes time to fill and discharge over the spillway.